tamarabidone/BD_integrin_mediated_edge_extension/README.md

 # BD_integrin_mediated_edge_extension
 BD model of integrin-mediated edge extension

+Running model:
+  To run a visual version of the model, run the script: LamellipodiumModel_Bidone01_NonFunction.m To run multiple runs while varying parameters, run or create a script like SimulationTaskList_001.m.
+    Be sure to update set SaveDirectory on line 4.
+    Engage MATLAB parallel processing before running, or comment out line 25 and relace with line 26.

 Model output analysis:
-  Assumed model code is run and raw output files are created (example: SimulationTaskList_001.m) In Analysis_scripts_varying_spring_constant directory, run analyis files in each folder followed by plotting code.
+  Assuming model code is run and raw output files are created (i.e. assuming you have run: SimulationTaskList_001.m), in Analysis_scripts_varying_spring_constant directory run analyis files in each folder followed by plotting code.
+  Adjust Directory variables when necessary.